 There is substantial evidence that government officials knew separating families would inflict long-term, irreparable harm on the physical and mental health of children and their parents.
 Yet officials at the highest levels of the Trump administration embraced this cruel practice in the name of deterring further migration to the United States.

 The children and parents separated at the border will live with the trauma of their experience for the rest of their lives.

 We’re demanding accountability from the Trump administration.
-With our partners at the law firm Covington and Burling, we have filed five administrative claims for families separated at the border in 2017 and 2018:
+With our partners at the law firm Covington and Burling, we have filed seven administrative claims for families separated at the border in 2017 and 2018:

 - April 4, 2019: A.P.F and O.P.D.

 - April 4, 2019: J.V.S. and H.Y.